backstage/backstage/.changeset/hip-pets-glow.md

 '@backstage/config-loader': patch
 ---

-From now on the \$file placeholder will trim the the whitespaces and newline characters from the end of the file it reads.
+From now on the \$file placeholder will trim the whitespaces and newline characters from the end of the file it reads.